django/deps/final/0011-accessibility-team.rst

 - Becoming disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.

-- A vote of the Technical Board, or full consensus of the rest of the Accessibility Team, if the team is considered too large, the person is not making positive contributions, or any other sound reason.
+- A vote of the Steering Council, or full consensus of the rest of the Accessibility Team, if the team is considered too large, the person is not making positive contributions, or any other sound reason.